sourceallies/interviews/README.md

 ## Coding Exercise

-It’s a race against the clock on our custom built algorithmic coding exercise via HackerRank to get a better glimpse of your technical capabilities.
+This is an algorithmic coding exercise via HackerRank to get a better glimpse of your technical capabilities.
 The test consists of front and backend question options, and a variety of languages, frameworks, and libraries to utilize.
 Are you up for the challenge?

 ## Pairing Session